fredrike/pydaikin/README.md

 * BRP069Axx/BRP069Bxx/BRP072Axx
 * BRP15B61 aka.
 AirBase (similar protocol as BRP069Axx)

-Version 2.0 will add support for the following models:

 * BRP072B/Cxx (needs https access and a key)
 * SKYFi (different protocol, have a password)